5 Best Vitamins To Take Whilst On Birth Control

-And what’s even more alarming is that when magnesium depletion occurs, it alters the calcium: magnesium ratio which can affect blood coagulation.13 It is likely then that magnesium deficiency may contribute to the thromboembolic complications associated with oestrogens.6,7 On the basis of current research, it seems reasonable to recommend therefore that women taking oral contraceptives should supplement their diets with additional magnesium.
+And what’s even more alarming is that when magnesium depletion occurs, it alters the calcium: magnesium ratio which can affect blood coagulation.13 It is likely then that low magnesium may contribute to the thromboembolic complications associated with oestrogen therapy.6,7 On the basis of current research, it seems reasonable to recommend therefore that women taking oral contraceptives should supplement their diets with additional magnesium.

 The zinc status of women using oral contraceptives has been of concern since 1968, when it was observed that they had lower plasma zinc levels than those not using this form of contraception.14,15 And several studies done during the following decades have confirmed this finding.16-20

 Zinc is an essential trace element, used as a cofactor for more than 300 different enzymes, and as such it is used in every cell, organ, bone, tissue, and fluid in our bodies.
 Zinc is involved in immune and skin health, reproduction, energy, eyesight and much more.
 According to the World Health Organisation (WHO), the global prevalence of zinc deficiency is around 31%.

 The changes that happen as a result of increased oestrogen via oral contraceptive use may reduce the amount of zinc carried in the blood and also increase the amount of zinc used by bodily tissues.21,22 When these changes occur, dietary zinc needs would appear greater in women using oral contraceptives.20